 Long-Term Effects of PTSD

-If left untreated suffers of PTSD are likely to experience severe consequences including the following:
+Along with addiction, sufferers of untreated PTSD are likely to experience severe consequences including the following:

 - Anger management issues: For some the moments of recurring stress and anxiety result in outbursts of anger or rage.
 This may result in child or spousal abuse or public violence.